-10 Funny Lines and Events from the Easter Rebellion
+10 Funny Lines from the Easter Rebellion

 There is nothing funny about war, executions, a city destroyed, arrests, or risking one’s life but human beings have always found laughter in the most stressful of situations.
 Perhaps it helps them deal with a stressful situation, make them feel they are in control of something that is uncontrollable.
 The Easter Rebellion was no different.
 Add to this the fact that Irishmen are usually looking for a good laugh and you have funny lines or events that ..yes… happened during the Easter Rebellion.